 Note on combining scholarships: Students who qualify for the Networks Scholarship may qualify for other awards.
 For details, see combining.

 Networks Scholarship Application Deadline: December 15

 Completed applications, including an official high school transcript will receive preferred consideration.

 Set Yourself Apart

-Networks Financial Institute (NFI) provides four-year scholarships for qualified, incoming Indiana state University freshmen who choose to pursue a career in financial services.
-In its mission to prepare students for financial services careers, NFI recognized that the best entry-level positions in the industry are available for graduates who distinguish themselves with the right attitude, knowledge, skills leadership and experiences.
+Networks Financial Institute (NFI) provides four-year scholarships for qualified, incoming Indiana state University freshmen who choose to pursue a career in finance.
+In its mission to prepare students for financial careers, NFI recognized that the best entry-level positions in the industry are available for graduates who distinguish themselves with the right attitude, knowledge, skills leadership and experiences.

-If you choose to study financial services, what are your options for a career?
+If you choose to study finance, what are your options for a career?
 Networks Scholars choose from careers in all business areas, such as management, financial analysis and planning, information systems, marketing and sales, accounting and insurance and risk management.
 The Scott College of Business offers a variety of highly-rated academic programs as majors and minors in these areas.
-Financial services, itself, may be taken as a major, and all Scott College of Business students complete a solid business core of courses in addition to courses in their selected majors.
+All Scott College of Business students complete a solid business core of courses in addition to courses in their selected majors.
 Your coursework along with the exceptional activities designed specifically for Networks Scholars will help ensure you are prepared for a wide variety of career options.